Nikon D810 vs Sony RX1R

 Studio photographers will appreciate that the Nikon D810 (unlike the RX1R) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D810 and the RX1R have been discontinued, but can regularly be found used on eBay.
+Both the D810 and the RX1R have been discontinued, but can regularly be found used on ebay.
 The RX1R was replaced by the Sony RX1R II, while the D810 was followed by the Nikon D850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D810 and RX1R can be found, respectively, in the Nikon D810 Manual (free pdf) or the online Sony RX1R Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D810 and the Sony RX1R?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.